beacon-biosignals/StableHashTraits.jl/README.md

 This package can be useful any time one of the following holds:

-- you want to be ensure the hash value will not change when you update Julia or start a new session
+- you want to ensure the hash value will not change when you update Julia or start a new session
 - you want to compute a hash for an object that does not have `hash` defined
 - you want to customize how the hash works, within a specific scope